kisielk/errcheck/README.md

 The `-blank` flag enables checking for assignments of errors to the blank identifier.
 It takes no arguments.

+The `-abspath` flag prints the absolute paths to files with unchecked errors.

+The `-mod` flag sets the module download mode to use: `readonly` or `vendor`.

 ### go/analysis

 The package provides `Analyzer` instance that can be used with